Air Defence Brigade (Namibia)

 Air Defence Brigade is a brigade of the Namibian Army based at Windhoek.
 It functions as the Army's Air Defence Formation and hosts all the Air Defence regiments of the Army.
-It was founded in 1991 as the Air Defence Battalion, later it was changed into the Air defence regiment before being upgraded into a brigade.
+It was founded in 1991 as the Air Defence Battalion, later it was transformed into the Air defence regiment before being upgraded to a brigade.

 Equipment

 The Brigade uses the following equipment: